geojson/draft-geojson/README.md

 ## Status

-An IETF WG has been chartered: https://tools.ietf.org/wg/geojson/.
-Its first task is adoption of the independent draft at https://datatracker.ietf.org/doc/draft-butler-geojson/, which will become `draft-ietf-geojson-00`.
+An IETF WG has been chartered: https://tools.ietf.org/wg/geojson/ and has adopted `draft-butler-geojson`.
+The official draft is https://datatracker.ietf.org/doc/draft-ietf-geojson/.

 ## Contributing